-The following groups are officially participating in the network (in alphabetical order):
+The following groups are officially participating in the Sustainability Network (in alphabetical order):

 Overview: Campus compost operates two industrial-strength compost drums beside Modern Languages, nicknamed the "compost cows."
 The student group collects food and organic waste from dozens of locations across campus and educates students and employees on composting and organic waste management.

 Current executives: Isha Mistry, Nicole Huynh

 Overview: Climate Students is interested in facilitating research, education, and action on climate change.
 The group has connect the campus to the annual Conference of the Parties (COP) to the UN Framework Convention on Climate Change through Skype calls with students attending the negotiations, and ongoing engagement throughout the year.
 Climate Students is based in and supported by Waterloo's Interdisciplinary Centre on Climate Change.